Infant food safety: Safe infant formula preparation

-If soap and water are not available, use an alcohol-based hand sanitizer with at least 60% alcohol (check the product label to be sure).
+If soap and water are not available, an alcohol-based hand sanitizer with at least 60% alcohol should be used.
 Hand sanitizer with at least 60% alcohol is effective in killing Cronobacter germs.
-But use soap and water as soon as possible afterward because hand sanitizer does not kill all types of germs and may not work as well if hands are visibly greasy or dirty.
+But using soap and water as soon as possible afterwards is imperative because hand sanitizer does not kill all types of germs and may not work as well if hands are visibly greasy or dirty.

 Cronobacter can also cause diarrhea and urinary tract infections in people of all ages.
 The infection can be serious for older people and for people whose immune systems are weakened by other illnesses or conditions.
 They are also more likely to get sick.

 Caregivers can prepare infant formula safely by: